Sterling slips as BoE delivers big rate hike but warns of long recession

 Graphic: Trade-weighted sterling since Brexit votehttp://tmsnrt.rs/2hwV9Hv

-(Reporting by the London Markets Team, writing by Joice Alves, editing by Dhara Ranasinghe)
+(Reporting by the London Markets Team Writing by Joice Alves Editing by Dhara Ranasinghe and Frances Kerry)

 ((Joice.Alves@thomsonreuters.com; Twitter @joiceal))